lyronctk/CVHS_lockers/README.md

 ### Written by Lyron Co Ting Keh (2015 - Freshman Year - High School).

-  *This is a fully functional locker registration system for Crescenta Valley High School and has been used every year since 2015.
+  *This is a locker registration system for Crescenta Valley High School and has been used every year since 2015.
+It is fully functional, able to track user info, validate students, and run administrative commands.
   Languages: Ruby on Rails framework and with Javascript and HTML&CSS.

 ### Note: